Destinations Greece The Cyclades Mykonos

 32 suites + 3 villas

-InsiderThe sister Bill & Coo The Coast on Agios Ioannis has more inventory and the Beefbar Mykonos restaurant — book there if you want larger suites and access to the food.
-Book the original Megali Ammos for the small-scale, more contained original.
+InsiderThe sister Bill & Coo The Coast on Agios Ioannis has more inventory and the Beefbar Mykonos restaurant, so book there if you want larger suites and access to the food.
+Book the Megali Ammos house for the small-scale, more contained original.

-On the Ornos hillside — 35 rooms and suites across whitewashed cube buildings, an open-air spa and one of the more-considered hotel kitchens on the island.
+On the Ornos hillside: 35 rooms and suites across whitewashed cube buildings, an open-air spa, and one of the better hotel kitchens on the island.
 Sister property Kenshō Psarou is on Psarou beach (the Nammos coast); the Ornos original is the calmer, more design-led of the two.
-Walking distance to Ornos beach; 7-minute cab to Chora.
+Walking distance to Ornos beach, a 7-minute cab to Chora.

 What it's known for